Registered Nursing and Registered Midwifery Graduate Programs

 When does the Graduate year commence?

-The 2024 Graduate program will commence on Monday 28 January 2025.
+The 2026 Graduate program will commence in January 2026.

 How much support will I receive during the Mental Health Graduate program?